Summer School Neurorehabilitation (SSNR)

 During the four days of this teaching course, a wide range of topics were discussed, such as anticorrelated processes in neurobiology – possible consequences for neurorehabilitation strategies, predicting clinical outcomes after stroke, the concept of high quality, non-interventional comparative effectiveness in neurorehabilitation – new pathways within the framework of evidence-based medicine, secondary stroke prevention, management of symptomatic carotid stenosis, from neurobiology to evidence-based medicine concepts in neurorehabilitation after stroke, challenges and opportunities in stroke recovery, genetic leucodystrophies as a model of oligodendrocyte dysfunction, transient loss of consciousness, vascular cognitive impairment, immunopathological considerations in relation to disease modifying therapies (DMT) in multiple sclerosis, updates on advanced Parkinson disease treatment, characteristics and predictive biomarkers of drug resistant epilepsy, diabetic neuropathy diagnostics, mild cognitive impairment, dysautonomia in Parkinson’s disease, management of advanced Parkinson’s disease, brain and non-brain stimulation therapy for neurological disorders, key elements of stroke care, microbiota, enteric nervous system and neurodegenerative diseases.

-For full list of speakers, please see the program on the website by following this link.
+For a full list of speakers, please see the program on the website by following this link.

-Beside this educational programme SSNN is also organizing the European Teaching Course on Neurorehabilitation as well as other national and educational program like Movement disorders teaching course endorsed by MDS and an international neuroscience module in the PhD School of University of Medicine and Pharmacy “Cluj-Napoca”, Romania.
+Besides this educational programme, SSNN is also organizing the European Teaching Course on Neurorehabilitation as well as other national and educational programmes such as the Movement disorders teaching course endorsed by MDS and an international neuroscience module in the PhD School of University of Medicine and Pharmacy “Cluj-Napoca”, Romania.